CarimA/Resolve/README.md

 Resolve also provides a helpful primitives class with methods to create polygons of common shapes.

-Resolve is made with Monogame in mind and uses the Monogame Vector2 class, however it is very simple to remove all references and use with whatever else.
+Resolve is made with Monogame in mind and uses the Monogame Vector2 and Color classes, however it is very simple to remove all references and use with whatever else.

 ## Why?